Merrill Lynch Overview

 Merrill Lynch Review: Fees and Account Minimums

 Merrill Edge charges a very low $6.95 for stock and ETF trades.
-Such a rate definitely makes this firm an average cost broker.
+This rate definitely makes this firm a mid-range cost broker.
 Options are an extra $0.75 per contract.
 Clients with at

-least $25,000 in combined cash balances (has to be uninvested cash) with Bank of America and Merrill Edge receive 30 trades per month free of charge.
+least $25,000 in combined cash balances (it has to be uninvested cash) with Bank of America and Merrill Edge receive 30 trades per month free of charge.

 Trading stocks, options, ETF's, or mutual funds with a live broker is $29.95.